AlessandroColitta/Sleep-Literature-Agent/README.md

 ---

 ## 👨‍⚕️ Author
-Developed by **Alessandro Colitta**, M.D., ESRS Sleep Medicine Expert.
+Developed by **Alessandro Colitta**, M.D., ESRS Sleep Medicine Expert, using Gemini 3.8 Flash.

 ## 📄 License
 This project is open-source and available under the [MIT License](LICENSE).